openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 .. meta:
     frontend_status: Done

-If a declaration contains no explicit type annotation, then its type is inferred from the initializer expression as follows:
+The type of a declaration that contains no explicit type annotation is inferred from the initializer expression as follows:

+-  In a variable declaration (not in a constant declaration, though), if the initializer expression is of a literal type, then the literal type is replaced for its supertype.
--  If the initializer expression is of union type, then the normalized union type (see :ref:`Union Types Normalization`) is used.
+   If the initializer expression is of a union type that contains literal types, then each literal type is replaced for its supertype, and then normalized (see :ref:`Union Types Normalization`).

--  Otherwise, the type is inferred from the initializer expression.
+-  Otherwise, the type of a declaration is inferred from the initializer expression.

 If the type of the initializer expression cannot be inferred, then a :index:`compile-time error` occurs (see :ref:`Object Literal`):